AlirezaRamyad/AlirezaRamyad/README.md

 ### 🛰️ About Me

-I'm an M.Sc. student in Communication Systems and Networks, interested in the intersection of **Artificial Intelligence, Machine Learning, and satellite/wireless communication systems**.
+I'm an M.Sc. student in Communication Systems and Networks, interested in the intersection of AI/ML, satellite communications, and future wireless systems.

-My current research direction is focused on applying AI/ML techniques to future communication networks, especially satellite-enabled and non-terrestrial networks.

-Main areas of interest:
+I am currently exploring how AI/ML can be used in satellite-enabled and non-terrestrial networks, especially for:

-* ML-based channel estimation for satellite and wireless communication systems
-* AI-driven resource management in NTN and LEO satellite networks
-* Signal processing for communication systems and GNSS receivers
+ML-based channel estimation for satellite and wireless communication systems AI-driven resource management in NTN and LEO satellite networks Signal processing for communication systems and GNSS receivers

 ---